Sarrazin Trumps Odermatt For Prestigious Kitzbuehel Downhill Win - UrduPoint

 Irish-German actor Michael Fassbender and American politician John Kerry were also among the celebrities in the stands for the 84th running of the downhill, which made its debut in 1931.

-The course on the Hahnenkamm mountain, named after a rooster's comb, has a vertiginous start that propels racers to 100km/h in the first five seconds of action.
+The course on the Hahnenkamm mountain, named after a rooster's comb, has a vertiginous start that propels racers to 100km/h in the first five seconds.

-They quickly accelerate to motorway-coasting speeds of 140km/h further down the piste, snakes and rolls sending competitors barrelling through a wide variety of terrain, in parts propelling them in the air, only for them to quickly re-align for icy traverses that severely test technical ability and mastery of well-honed equipment
+They quickly accelerate to motorway-coasting speeds of 140km/h further down the piste.
+Snakes and rolls send competitors barrelling through a wide variety of terrain, in parts propelling them in the air, only for them to quickly re-align for icy traverses that test technical ability and mastery of well-honed equipment.

 "I am so full of respect for these athletes," said Hollywood giant Fassbender.

-The victory was a fourth in the World Cup for Sarrazin, who also won the Bormio downhill in late December sparking a rich vein of form.
+The victory was a fourth in the World Cup for Sarrazin, whose Bormio victory sparked a rich vein of form.

-It saw him become the first French speed skier to win since compatriot Luc Alphand, who won the last of his three Kitzbuehel downhills in 1997.
+He is the first French speed skier to win since compatriot Luc Alphand took the last of his three Kitzbuehel downhills in 1997.

 "He's writing me out of history!"
 Alphand said.
 "We knew he had the inner strength.
 He is the story, all the work he has put in."

+Alphand's son Nils was also competing in the race, eventually finishing 46th in the 57-strong field, almost three seconds behind Sarrazin.

-Odermatt's third place sees the 26-year-old Swiss consolidate his place atop the overall standings, on 1,076 points, a massive 516 ahead of Sarrazin.
+Odermatt's third place consolidated the 26-year-old Swiss skier's place atop the overall standings, on 1,076 points, a massive 516 ahead of Sarrazin.

-Austrian Marco Schwarz and Norway's Aleksander Aamodt Kilde sit in third and fourth spots, but both racers have been ruled out for the rest of the season with injuries, the latter last week in Wengen after a horror crash that saw him dislocate his shoulder and sustain cuts to his leg and face.
+Austrian Marco Schwarz and Norwegian Aleksander Aamodt Kilde sit in third and fourth spots, but both racers have been ruled out for the rest of the season with injuries, the latter last week in Wengen after a horrific crash in which he dislocated a shoulder and sustained cuts to his leg and face.

+Up for grabs, however, is the title of best downhiller, Odermatt leading Sarrazin by a measly 26 points.

+"Marco asked me 'how far ahead of me are you?' but I replied 'you're still ahead'," Sarrazin said.

 Recent Stories